 Introduction / History

-The Bhathiara are a Muslim people who live in Pakistan.
+The Bhathiara are a Muslim people who live in Pakistan and north India.
 Their name comes from a word for "boiled rice."
 The Bhathiara claim to be descendants of the last Pathan ruler of the Suri Empire of the 16th century.
 The traditional occupation of the Bhathiara was that of innkeeper.
-They would house and feed Muslims along the trade routes of north India and Pakistan.
+They would provide shelter and feed Muslims along the trade routes of north India and Pakistan.
 The Bhathiara would provide a mat and a place to sleep for a modest price.
-They would provide rice, curry, kabobs and water for Muslims travelers.
+They would sell the traveler rice, curry, kabobs, and water.
 During the Mughal period they were provided with royal patronage.
-Many Bhathiara left India and migrated to Pakistan during the Partition of 1947.

 What Are Their Lives Like?

 The Bhathiara speak various languages including Saraiki, Urdu, Western Punjabi and Sindhi.
 Many Muslim Bhathiara left India and relocated to Pakistan during the Partition of India in 1947.
 Most Bhathiara live in the Pakistani states of Punjab and Kyber-Pakhtunkhwa.
 Others live in Sindh and Islamabad.
 The Bhathiara often live in their own sections of the cities and villages.